nodecg/nodecg/README.md

 [![Windows Build Status](https://ci.appveyor.com/api/projects/status/nwbo16kjvkekeb32?svg=true)](https://ci.appveyor.com/project/mattmcnam/nodecg)
 [![Coverage Status](https://img.shields.io/coveralls/nodecg/nodecg.svg)](https://coveralls.io/r/nodecg/nodecg)

-NodeCG provides a basic bundle system for graphics, as well as an control dashboard for controlling the bundles.
+NodeCG provides a basic bundle system for graphics, as well as a dashboard for controlling the bundles.

 A _bundle_ contains HTML, Javascript, CSS, and any other resources required to produce a certain graphic animation and also contains an admin panel for controlling the animation.
 See [nodecg-samples](http://github.com/nodecg/nodecg-samples/) for some examples of how these bundles are structured.